Twentieth Indian Expedition to Antarctica: Scientific Achievements

-Studies on leptin neuropeptide status in human beings was conducted in three phases viz., Phase I at Goa, Phase II immediately after reaching Antarctica and Phase III after one month of stay at Antarctica.
+Studies on leptin neuropeptide status in human beings was conducted in three phases viz., Phase I at Goa, Phase II immediately after reaching Antarctica and Phase III after one month of stay in Antarctica.
 Blood, urine and food samples were collected, apart from anthropometric and body fat measurements.
 Tests for taste sensitivity and perception were also carried out during the expedition.